devrose04/Rune_api/README.md

 public http site we offer you will be restricted to **read only** endpoints like `find`.

+It should be noted that the `GET` endpoints are expecting query parameters whereas the `POST`, `PUT` and `DELETE` endpoints are expecting a request body.

 The complete list of endpoints is below:

 - [find](#find)